9vult/nino/docs/docs.md

 > **Info**: If you are coming from Deschtimes and have been using its Joint feature to relay progress updates and use /blame in another server, see the section for [Adding an Observer](#observer-add).

+#### Creating a Project from a JSON file

+If you are creating many projects or want a template, you can [create a project from a JSON file](./create-from-json.md).

 ### Server Options

 Once you've created a project in your server, you have the option to set some server settings.
 For more details, see the section on Server Commands.